latest nhpb_banner 1__compressed2

 Get grant money to pay bills, free stuff in TN, affordable housing and financial help

-Home or Cell Phone Discounts - The Tennessee Regulatory Authority partners with telephone companies to offer monthly discounts.
+Home or Free Cell Phones as well as discounts are offered.
+The Tennessee Regulatory Authority partners with telephone companies to offer monthly discounts or a free government smart phone.
 This resource is available to certain low income families and can help them save on their bills or connection costs.
 Click more information on Tennessee Lifeline program.

-• Link-up and Lifeline - This government program pay for a cell phone, or gives a new device.
+• Link-up and Lifeline is another government program that will pay for a cell phone or give out a new device.
 Link-Up program will pay for one half of the installation charges for new telephone service.
 It covers both land lines and cellular phones.
-Lifeline Provides a discount on the local service portion of your monthly telephone bill.
-Find additional details on Lifeline.
+Lifeline provides a discount on the local service portion of your monthly telephone bill or it gives families a free iPhone or Samsung.
 More on government telephone assistance programs.

 • Computers are available for free for low-income families, disabled and the poor on government benefits.
 There are resources such as ACP, Lifeline and companies that give out free desktop or laptop computers for work or educational needs.
 Learn how to apply for a free laptop online.